-The University of Hertfordshire Pesticide Properties DataBase - Common Questions & Answers
+The University of Hertfordshire Pesticide Properties DataBase - Questions & Answers

-This document seeks to provide information regarding the PPDB and to answer a number of common questions regarding the terms and conditions of use, and various aspects of the data and its presentation.
-Information on the management and data acquisition of the database can be found in a document 'Background and Support' that is available on the PPDB website.
+This document seeks to provide information regarding the PPDB and to answer a number of common questions regarding the terms and conditions of use.
+Information on the management and data acquisition of the database can be found in a document 'PPDB Background and Support' that is available on the PPDB website.
 A simple guide to using the database 'PPDB Instructions for use' is also available.